 Nature Repair Market

 The Nature Repair Market is a government initiative that incentivises and rewards land management actions to restore and protect the environment.
-The Nature Repair Market will establish a marketplace where individuals and organisations can undertake nature repair projects to generate a tradable certificate.
+It is a marketplace where individuals and organisations can undertake nature repair projects to generate a tradable 'biodiversity certificate'.

 These projects could include: